 Net Profit Margin = Net Profit / Net sales * 100

-In the above formula, we have taken “net profit” as numerator because we want to focus on “net profit”.
-And we are dividing “net profit” by “net sales” because we are finding the proportion of “net profit” to “net sales”
+We have taken “net profit” as a numerator because we want to focus on “net profit.”
+And we are dividing “net profit” by “net sales” because we are comparing the proportion of “net profit” to “net sales.”

 For example, if we have a net profit of $10 and the net sales are $100; then the net margin would be = ($10 / $100 * 100) = 10%.

-- To find out the “net profit”, every investor needs to look at the income statement of a company.
-At the end of the income statement, the investor will find the “net profit”.
+- To find out the “net profit,” every investor needs to look at a company’s income statement.
+At the end of the income statement, the investor will find the “net profit.”